What causes this error?

 Common pitfalls

 Hidden newline characters: Some editors add a newline at the end.
-Make sure the pasted text ends with your key comment, not an empty line. **Wrong key type: **Compute supportsssh-ed25519
+Make sure the pasted text ends with your key comment, not an empty line. **Wrong key type: **Compute supportsssh-ed25519 and ssh-rsa.
+ECDSA keys may not work.

 **Mixing up accounts: **If you have multiple keys, verify you copied the one linked to the current Compute account.